computational-ecology-lab/computational-ecology-lab.github.io/_members/pedrazzi.md

 In October 2023 I started my PhD, supervised by Andrew King and Miguel Lurgi, on "bioherding", using drones to herd animal flocks for conservation efforts, for example enhancing animal welfare or solving human-wildlife conflicts.

 I like to spend my free time exploring the outdoors.
-I go climbing and mountaineering as soon as I get the chance, or I just hike in the hills around home."
+I go climbing and mountaineering as soon as I get the chance, or I just hike in the hills around home.
+"
 ---